You’ll pick up a lot once you’re in Brazil, but there’s things you need beforehand.

 There is universal healthcare in Brazil, which also serves tourists.
 In an emergency you find treatment at any public hospital.
 However, purchase travel insurance in case of other unexpected events like pandemics, flight cancellations or luggage loss.

-Other good vaccinations to get before going to Brazil are: Hepatitus A, Typhoid, Tetanus and Hepatitus B.
+Other good vaccinations to get before going to Brazil are: Hepatitis A and B, Typhoid and Tetanus.

 #15 Some Water is Drinkable

 If in doubt, drink bottled water.
-In many big cities you can drink from the tap and many apartments will install a filter so it is even safer.
+In many big cities you can drink from the tap and many apartments will install a filter, so it is even safer.
 Bottled and mineral water is cheap in Brazil though, so make the most of it.
-When you go to a restaurant you will pay for bottled water as they don’t give provide tap water.
-Expect to pay about R$3 for a small bottle of either água natural (non-fizzy water) or água com gas (fizzy water).
+When you go to a restaurant you will pay for bottled water in general.
+Although uncommon you can ask for “água da casa,” which will be a glass of filtered tap water.
+Expect to pay about R$4 for a small bottle of either água natural (non-fizzy water) or água com gas (fizzy water).